VerifiedXBlockchain/VerifiedX-Docs/docs/GUI/gui-operating-instructions.md

 Download the snapshot and follow the video tutorial below to learn how to import a snapshot.

+> Be sure to DELETE the files within your `RBX/Databases` rather than just OVERWRITE them.

 :::danger Important
 Be sure to backup your private key(s) beforehand and this process requires a wipe of your database files.
 :::